 To remediate an email suspension, blocklisting event, or trust and safety violation, HubSpot may require you to opt out or quarantine certain contacts.
 Quarantining a contact will exclude it from receiving marketing emails, but it will remain eligible for use in Sales email tools.

-If one of the contacts you manually quarantined replies to one of your marketing emails, their quarantined status will be removed and they'll be eligible to receive future marketing emails.
+If one of the contacts you manually quarantined replies to a one-to-one email, sequence email, or submits a form, their quarantined status will be removed and they'll be eligible to receive marketing emails again.

 Quarantine an individual contact